A guide to Shoreditch, London's coolest neighborhood

 Breakfast

-BAO Noodle Shop.
+BAO Noodle Shop in Spitalfields.
 Alena Veasey/Shutterstock

 Lunch

-Hidden Grooves, a cocktail bar in Shoreditch, London
+Hidden Grooves, a cocktail bar in Shoreditch, London.

 The Virgin Hotel's Hidden Grooves cocktail bar.
 Charlotte Maracina for Lonely Planet